Become a Chapter Lead in your community.

 • Play a pivotal role in affecting change in the medical and mental health system by lifting up patient and family voices about the challenges they encountered on their journey.

-• Many Chapter Leads realize their unique role to not only share their perspective on system improvement, but to also bring the family voice.
+• Many peer supporters realize their unique role to not only share their perspective on system improvement, but to also bring the family voice.